SEE ALL THE OPTIONS to visit Meteora in guided or train tours.

 After browsing through the web, I found that Astoria Travel offers the cheapest tour packages in Athens.
 Initially, I was quite skeptical.
 How can this tour agent offer such a low price (20% cheaper) compared to the travel company’s price?
 Is this a scam?
 Well, believe it!
 I even book my first two nights in Athens at Hotel Arethusa (very near Syntagma Square) at a very cheap price through Astoria Travel.

 I took the First Class package as the price difference was not much compared to the Tourist Class package and the complimentary airport transfer sounded attractive.
 During the tour, some of my fellow travelers took the Tourist Class package.
 Frankly, I don’t think there was much of a difference compared to the First Class hotels.
-In fact, the Tourist Class hotels were located nearer to the town centre while the First Class hotels were located at quieter locations outside the towns providing small luxuries (swimming pools, good dinners, and breakfasts, etc.)
+In fact, the Tourist Class hotels were located nearer to the town center while the First Class hotels were located at quieter locations outside the towns providing small luxuries (swimming pools, good dinners, and breakfasts, etc.)

 After checking in the hotel, you can actually explore the town of Kalampaka and don’t miss the 9th-century church at Kalampaka.
 The church is about 15 minutes walk from the hotel.